Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **Data_SilhouetteDurationTillPostRender** - The duration of document end to post render.

 - **Data_TimeSplitMeasurements** - A string value logging the time duration spent in some function calls, in a format with function tag, start timestamp and duration.

+#### Office.Android.DocsUI.PaywallControl.OneDriveStorageUsage

+This event is triggered when the notification to turn on Auto Renewal is displayed.
+The data is used to determine that the notification is shown to non-eligible users based on their estimated OneDrive storage usage.

+The following fields are collected:

+- **totalStorageInGB** – The total storage allocated to user in gigabytes.

+- **usedStorageInPercentage** – The percentage of OneDrive storage that has been used.

 #### Office.Android.DocsUI.PaywallControl.PreSignInFRE